-Seven of our current nine directors are independent as required by the NYSE Corporate Governance Rules.
+Seven of our current nine directors are independent as required by the NYSE Corporate Governance Rules and six of our eight nominees are independent.
 To be considered independent under these rules, the Board of Directors must determine that a director has no direct or indirect material relationship with us.
 The Board of Directors determined that Messrs.
 Behrens, Dwyer, Ehrhardt, Friedman, Keehner and Oughtred and Ms. Roberts are independent directors, and that Mr. A.G.
 Lowenthal, our Chairman of the Board of Directors and Chief Executive Officer, and Mr. R.S.
 Lowenthal, Senior Managing Director and Head of Oppenheimer & Co.
 Inc.'s Global Fixed Income and Investment Banking businesses and son of Mr. A.G.
 Lowenthal, are not independent.
+Mr. Keehner and Ms. Roberts, who were determined to be independent directors, have advised that they do not wish to stand for re-election to the Board of Directors.
+The Board of Directors has determined that Ms. Glasser, who has not previously served as a director, is independent in accordance with NYSE Corporate Governance Rules.

 The Board of Directors has not adopted formal categorical standards to assist in determining independence.
 The Board has considered the types of relationships that could be relevant to the independence of a director of the Company.
 These relationships are described in Schedule A to the Company's Corporate Governance Guidelines, which are posted on our website at www.opco.com.
-The Board of Directors has considered the relationship of each director and has made a determination that seven of our current nine directors are independent at this time.
+The Board of Directors has considered the relationship of each director and has made a determination that seven of our current nine directors are independent at this time and that six of our eight nominees are independent.

 At each regular Board and Audit Committee meeting, the independent directors are afforded an opportunity to meet and have met in the absence of management.
-During 2016, five of the nine board meetings were regular meetings and at each of these meetings the independent directors met in the absence of management.
+During 2017, five of the nine board meetings were regular meetings and at each of these meetings the independent directors met in the absence of management.
 Additionally, at regular meetings of the Audit Committee (five regular meetings annually), the members of the Audit Committee, all of whom are independent, are afforded the opportunity to meet with the independent auditors and the managers of the Company's Internal Audit Group in the absence of management.
-Members of the Compliance Committee are afforded the opportunity to meet with the managers of the Company's compliance functions, in the absence of management.
+Members of the Compliance Committee are afforded the opportunity to meet with the managers of the Company's compliance functions in the absence of management.

 The independent directors and the directors that are not independent understand the need for directors to be independent-minded and to assess and question management initiatives and recommendations from an independent perspective.
-The Board of Directors' Lead Director, Mr. W. Ehrhardt, is an independent director who, among other things, chairs sessions of the independent directors.
+The Board of Directors' Lead Director, Mr. Ehrhardt, is an independent director who, among other things, chairs sessions of the independent directors.